-In other words, if the other branches of Government tell Justice Scalia to sit on a Flag Pole, he’s going to sit on a flag pole !
+In other words, if the other branches of Government tell Justice Scalia to sit on a Flag Pole, he’s going to sit on a flag pole!

 I said it once I say it again:

 A Corrupt Federal Agency aided and abetted by Corrupt Federal Courts is a travesty of justice, for American Democracy, an Insult to the U.S. Judicial system, to the Constitution of the United States of America, and to Life, Liberty, and Justice for all.
 It results in tyranny, oppression, and absolute despotism of the people, justifying completely and succinctly the second amendment to the constitution of the United States.
-There is no greater criminals than the Judges sitting on the bench robbing America of its constitutional foundations.
-We the People need power to hold them responsible and accountable for their actions.
+There are no more significant criminals than the Judges sitting on the bench robbing America of its constitutional foundations.
+We the People need the power to hold them responsible and accountable for their actions.
 Perhaps this small exposure to the truth can spark change.

-I will back up everything I’ve said with evidence but, I want court with a jury and the world watching!
+I will back up everything I’ve said with evidence but, I want to court with a jury and the world watching!

-The Federal Judicial System has a pretty good racket of their own going they can simply illegally, corruptly, railroad a case through the Federal Court System with complete impunity right to the Supreme Court were a plaintiff has no further rights.
+The Federal Judicial System has a pretty good racket of its own going they can simply illegally, corruptly, railroad a case through the Federal Court System with complete impunity right to the Supreme Court where a plaintiff has no further rights.
 And the Supreme Court can simply deny the petition with the thousands of others.
 Right nice situation for Government Criminals aided and abetted by a corrupt Federal Judicial system.

 Count me in I may be next.